tuxnes/gtuxnes/README.md

 How is GTuxNES licensed?
 ------------------------
-GTuxNES is licensed under the GNU General Public License (GPL), any version.
-Please see the file COPYING which you should have received with this archive for the complete text of the GPL, version 2.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 Would you like to plug anything?